epsylon/m--github/README.md

 I will advice you about new code source to reach my projects during next days.

-Btw, some other platform will be ready soon here: https://code.03c8.net
+<s>Btw, some other platform will be ready soon here: https://code.03c8.net</s>

+A new platform is ready here: https://code.03c8.net/epsylon

 My efforts on to have a better place for all will be always free as I am free to decide where and how my code is spread.